brandonhernandez123/The-Comic-BookShelf/README.md

 ***

 ### ***Description***
-#### The Comic BookShelf is an app where you can search through a variety of different comic books based one searching via character name, story arc or release date and add it to your "Comic Bookshelf".
+#### The Comic BookShelf is an app where you can search through a variety of different comic books and add it to your "Comic Bookshelf".
 You can also begin a recomendation thread where you can post a Comic book you highly recommend and why!
-This Project was for the SEI program at General Assembly and was completed in a week to fully understand how to create a MERN full stack application
+This Project was created for the SEI program at General Assembly and was completed in a week to fully understand how to create a MERN full stack application
 ***

 ### ***Technologies Used***